hughsylinden/surreal-estate/README.md

 # Surreal Estate Application

-This project is a three week project with the aim of creating a react app with simulates a property search engine similar to RightMove or Zoopla
+This project is a three week project with the aim of creating a react app which simulates a property search engine similar to RightMove or Zoopla

 ## Concepts